 1. Insert plastic bag

 Place a plastic bag inside the basket.
 The plastic bag is going to protect the basket from moisture so it wears longer.
 It also helps keep any soil inside the basket if directly planting flowers or herbs inside.

 Put two florist foam blocks inside the basket.
 If you’re using cut stems for hydrangeas, soak the florist foam blocks in water for 5 minutes first.
 If you’re planting flowers or lavender instead, just use these as filler.

 Using chalk or chalk marker, write out your message on the chalkboard sign.
 Your sign could say something such as, “welcome” or “let’s celebrate.”
 It’s fun to switch out the messages for various holidays.

 To get started, we use a chalkboard sign with a sisal twine hanger attached and we cut it at the midpoint where it hangs.
 To attach the chalkboard sign, cut two pieces of 2-inch floral wire with your floral snips.

 Next, fold the floral wire pieces in half and wrap them on the ends of freshly cut twine.
 Now thread each piece through the basket inside and remove the floral wire.
 To finish, tie the sisal pieces together and knot tightly.
 Make sure your sign hangs evenly on the outside of the basket.

-5. Plant flowers
+5. Plant your basket wreath